shivangi8293/terraform-workshop/06-terraform-providers.md

 Terraform relies on plugins called "providers" to interact with remote systems.
 In configuration providers must be declared so that Terraform can install and use them.

+The Terraform Registry(https://registry.terraform.io/browse/providers) is the main home for provider documentation.

 ## What Providers Do

 Each provider adds a set of resource types and/or data sources that Terraform can manage.